This post may contain affiliate links. Please read our disclosure policy.

 A blue and white decoarted bowl is filled with vibrant orange butternut squash puree.

 Once you try this homemade butternut squash puree, you’ll never buy another store-bought can again.
 I know I may sound a teensy bit dramatic, but it’s true!
-Those tin cans tend to lend an aluminum taste to the already lackluster puree in there, and none of those cans can hold a candle to this homemade treat.
-Made with minimal, inexpensive ingredients and easy to follow steps, this is sure to become your new fall favorite recipe!
+Made with minimal, inexpensive ingredients and easy to follow steps, this is sure to become your new favorite vegetable side dish recipe!
+This healthy squash puree calls for plenty of mouthwatering additions like maple syrup, cinnamon, nutmeg, and more!

 When butternut squash is roasted to tender perfection and blended up with an array of warm, spiced, and sweet ingredients, try magic happens.
-Trust me – you’ll definitely want to lick the mixing spoon for this one.
+Trust me, you’ll definitely want to lick the mixing spoon for this one.

 Chunks of roasted butternut squash are placed in a blender.